fjahr/cisa-research/full-agg.md

 - Batch verifiable

 To be clear, just on a theoretical level there is not even a paper released that tackles these goals.
-In comparison, half-agg is already in a far better further developed in this regard.
+In comparison, half-agg is already much further developed in this regard.

 #### Common-input-ownership heuristic (assuming tx-wide aggregation)